kavyamanohar/ml-subword-asr/README.md

 This script performs the following tasks:

-- Create bigram word level LM grammar from text files
+- Create n-gram subword level LM grammar from text files
-- Uses predefined phonetic lexicon
+- Uses predefined graphemic lexicon
 - Extracts MFCC features(13 cepstral bins) after converting all sampling rates to 16kHz
 - Trains mono, tri, tri_lda, tri_sat acoustic models (AM) is that order, using alignments from previous stage.
-- Compiles the LM grammar, phonetic lexicon and acoustic models to create HCLG.fst graph
+- Compiles the LM grammar, graphemic lexicon and acoustic models to create HCLG.fst graph
 - Test each acoustic model and stores the decoding results